Daron-Marino/airbnb-EDA/README.md

 ------------------------------------------

-**We actually fail to reject the null hyothesis when comparing Staten Island and Queens mean rental prices because the P-value doesn't meet the threshold of 0.05**
+**We actually fail to reject the null hypothesis when comparing Staten Island and Queens mean rental prices because the P-value doesn't meet the threshold of 0.05**

 ![statenvqns](./images/plots/statenvsqnsupdated.png)